fabferri/az-pattern/nat-iptables/nat-iptables-2/Readme.md

 [4]: ./media/iptables.png "iptables: flow of packets through the chains"
 [5]: ./media/nat1.png "NAT applied to the traffic inbound from internet to vmApp2"
 [6]: ./media/nat2.png "NAT applied to the traffic inbound from internet to vmApp3"
+[7]: ./media/traffic-between-vnets.png "no NAT is applied for traffic between vnet2 and vnet3 in transit through the NVAs"

 <!--Link References-->